Crowdfunding is a new type of fundraising where you can raise funds for your own personal cause, even if you're not a registered charity.

 Wendy did not know about this fundraiser, she had no idea that her son and girlfriend (me, Gemma) were creating it for her, we just hoped that people out there may be generous enough to donate a few pounds that would help go toward the cost of Sparky's treatment.

-Wendy is an writer and intends to write about Sparky in her book 'In the Lives of Border Collies,' and it would be wonderful if, thanks to generous people like you, Sparky's story has a happy ending.
+Like me, Wendy is a hobby writer and intends to write about Sparky in a book entitled, 'In the Lives of Border Collies,'' and it would be wonderful if, thanks to generous people like you, Sparky's story has a happy ending.

 Gemma Fisk, Fisk Literary Services, UK.

 Share this story